 When was the last time your electronic device ran out of juice, and there wasn’t a wall outlet or spare battery anywhere to be found?
 Chances are, you felt naked without being able to use your cell phone – even if you’re in an area without service – or camera when you wanted to.
 It’s times like this that being able to rely on the sun is a great thing.

 Introducing the GoalZero line of solar panels and battery packs.
-I recently had the opportunity to test out the GoalZero Sherpa 50 kit on a camping and rafting trip just outside of Ottawa.
+I had the opportunity to test out the GoalZero Sherpa 50 on a camping and rafting trip just outside of Ottawa.
 Heading up to OWL Rafting on the Ottawa River from my home in Toronto, I knew ahead of time that our campsite wouldn’t have any available power outlets.
 I also knew that in addition to my camera, I’d be camping with a group of friends that is very reliant on their power hungry cell phones to act as their connections to the city, as well as their point and shoot cameras.
-So, along with my tent, air mattress and digital camera, I packed the Sherpa 50 solar power kit, just to make sure I’d have all our portable power bases covered.
+So, along with my tent, air mattress and digital camera, I packed the Sherpa 50, just to make sure I’d have all our portable power bases covered.

 Driving a hatchback, my car has a small shelf in the back that covers the trunk area to prevent people from seeing the goods inside.
 Luckily, I’m able to use that shelf to hold smaller items while I’m driving.
-Before leaving I had already charged the Sherpa’s 50Wh battery to it’s full capacity using the included wall adapter, however I was anxious to test it out a little bit before I left, so I plugged in my iPhone 5 to make sure everything worked ok and the phone would charge – which it did.
-Having drained the powerful battery just a little bit, I decided to try refilling the battery during the long drive by positioning the kit’s Nomad 13 solar panel on that back shelf.
-To make sure the battery didn’t overheat while sitting in the hot sun, I took advantage of the Nomad’s long connection cord and placed it in the trunk itself.
+Before leaving I had already charged the Sherpa’s 50Wh battery to its full capacity using the included wall adapter, however I was anxious to test it out a little bit before I left, so I plugged in my iPhone to make sure everything worked ok and the phone would charge – which it did.
+Having drained the powerful battery just a little bit, I decided to try refilling the battery during the long drive by positioning the NOMAD 7 solar panel on that back shelf.
+To make sure the battery didn’t overheat while sitting in the hot sun, I took advantage of the long connection cord and placed it in the trunk itself.

 During the next twenty-four to thirty-six hours, the GoalZero kit didn’t see much use.
 Our phones’ batteries lasted us for the rest of the day, and made it most of the way through the night.
 However, without a strong cellular signal at our campsite, those small phone batteries took a beating while they continually attempted to find service.
 By the time we woke up, most of us were clutching dead phones.
-So, I did what you might have expected – I brought out the Sherpa 50 portable battery and the Nomad 13 Solar Panel.
+So, I did what you might have expected – I brought out the Sherpa 50 portable battery and the NOMAD 7 Solar Panel.
 Like flies to a light, my friends immediately grabbed their chargers and cables, and connected their phones to the small unit – ours also included the 110V inverter, so we could connect one phone via USB, and one via the outlet on the inverter.

 Placed on the picnic table at our campsite, with phones and cables crowded around, the Sherpa did what it was meant to do.
 Fortunately, the weather was very kind to us on our rafting and camping weekend, and the sun made frequent appearances among the sparsely scattered clouds.
 This meant that the solar panel would also be able to do its job of recharging the battery pack.
 I placed the panel over all of the electronics (partly to keep them out of the hot sun, and partly because it worked out to be a convenient place to put it) and went about our camping activities – you know, frisbee, playing catch, swimming, etc.